Tiiker1/taigrbot-old/README.md

 # taigrfull
-full production version of taigrbot which has all features.
+full dev version of taigrbot which has all features.